(CNN) -- A spokesman for the Kenya Defense Forces has identified four terrorists who took part in the deadly Nairobi mall attack last month.

 Throughout the four-day attack at the Westgate mall, it was unclear how many perpetrators were involved.

-On day two, Kenyan authorities said between 10-15 attackers were involved.
+On Day Two, Kenyan authorities said between 10 and 15 attackers were involved.

-The Islamic militant group Al Shabaab claimed responsibility claimed responsibility, Sources within the group said as many as three attackers were from the United States, two were from Somalia and one each was from Canada, Finland, Kenya and the United Kingdom.
+The Islamic militant group Al-Shabaab claimed responsibility.
+Sources within the group said as many as three attackers were from the United States, two were from Somalia, and the others were one each from Canada, Finland, Kenya and the United Kingdom.

 "The Americans, from the information we have, are young men, about between maybe 18 and 19."